Category: Travel

 Andersen Hitch Review

 I was unimpressed with the square-bar weight distribution and sway control hitch our trailer’s RV dealer sold us.
 It was heavy.
 Hitching and unhitching required strength and a special lever.
-Grease from the ball assembly frequently got on my hands and clothing.
-Careful weighing of our trailer showed we were near the limit for that…
+Grease oozed out of various openings and frequently got on my hands and clothing.
+Careful weighing of our trailer showed we were near the limit…

 • Shake Rattle and Roll